altilunium/shoreltime/README.md

 3. Modify the coordinate and timezone based on your location.  `lamd : longitude, phi : latitude, td : UTC offset (i.e. 7,-5)`
 5. Open command prompt, type `pip install pystray`.
 Then `pip install Pillow`
 7. Rename `sy.py` to `sy.pyw`
 8. Press WIN+R, type "shell:startup".
-Copy `sy.pyw` there.
+Right click, new, shortcut.
+Point it to where `sy.pyw` is located.
 9. Double click the `sy.pyw`